Abramovite

 Abramovite is a very rare mineral from the sulfides and sulfosalt categories.
 It has the chemical formula Pb2SnInBiS7.
 It occurs as tiny elongated lamellar-shaped crystals, up 1 mm × 0.2 mm in size, and is characterized by its non-commensurate structure.

 Etymology and history

 Abramovite is named after the mineralogist Dmitry Vadimovich Abramov (born 1963) of the A.E.
 Fersman Museum, Russia.

-It was discovered as fumarole crust on the Kudriavy (Kudryavyi) volcano, Iturup Island, Kuril Islands, Sakhalin Oblast, Far East Region, Russia.
+It was discovered as fumarole crust on the Kudriavy volcano, Iturup Island, Kuril Islands, Russia.

 Formation

 Abramovite is a product of precipitation from fumarolic gases (600 C) in an active stratovolcano.